argonne-lcf/ALCF_Hands_on_HPC_Workshop/workflows/globus_compute/README.md

 def add_func(a, b):
     return a + b

-# Paste your endpoint id here
+# Paste your endpoint id here, e.g.
 endpoint_id = ''

 # ... then create the executor, ...